railsadminteam/rails_admin/Associations-scoping-tricks.md

       }
     end

-  Not that bindings[:object] can be null for new parent records!
+!! bindings[:object] can be null for new parent records !!

 Of course if the user knows the id of some other record, he can associate them as well!
 You'll need `authorization` or `association's conditions` to prevent that.